 Since different sites require different types of workflow and access, Plone allows easy workflow modification and customization.
 Plone has several workflows added in default Plone Types configuration (Site Setup -> Types).
 Apart from number of available workflows, you will find bunch of ther useful settings, such as: visibility and versioning settings for content types.

-If your site require additional custom workflow states, permissions or user roles - Quintagroup can implement those to your Plone project.
+If your site requires additional custom workflow states, permissions or user roles - Quintagroup can implement those to your Plone project.
 We can modify existing workflow to make it meet your needs, as well as create completely new workflow to implement collaborative editing to your site.
 Contact us today for more information.